 - 1. GenInfra Service: This service includes control-path infrastructure elements such as vDHCP, vAAA, vDNS + vDHCP along with the public network and a web server used for testing.
 In many cases, CSPs have these services already operational, in which case this service is not needed. - 2.
-BNG MUX Service: In the real life scenarios, vBNGs will typically be deployed in edge datacenters, while vGs, along with vG_MUXs, will be deployed in more central datacenters.
-The BNG_MUX network service that connects such data centers.
-Again, in an actual deployment this network is likely to already exist, so need not be created by ONAP. - 3. vG_Mux Service: This service terminates the overlay network originating from the BRG, and creates a new one to the specific vG associated with the BRG.
+BNG\MUX Service: In the real life scenarios, vBNGs will typically be deployed in edge datacenters, while vGs, along with vG\MUXs, will be deployed in more central datacenters.
+The BNG\MUX network service that connects such data centers.
+Again, in an actual deployment this network is likely to already exist, so need not be created by ONAP. - 3. vG\Mux Service: This service terminates the overlay network originating from the BRG, and creates a new one to the specific vG associated with the BRG.
 In this manner, this VNF acts like a multiplexer.

 - 4. BNG Service: This service includes the BRG to Border Network Gateway (BNG) network and the BNG VNF.
 Often times, a CSP may already have this in place. - 5.
-BRG_EMU Service: Since emulators were used instead of physical BRG boxes, this service deploys BRG emulators.
+BRG\EMU Service: Since emulators were used instead of physical BRG boxes, this service deploys BRG emulators.
 A BRG emulator needs to be deployed per customer.
-In an actual deployment, a CSP would instead use physical BRGs. - 6. vCPECust Service: This service consists of a distinct vG VNF per customer, and also includes IP address and VxLAN configuration in the BRG emulator as well as networking tunnel cross-connect configuration in the vG Mux service.
+In an actual deployment, a CSP would instead use physical BRGs. - 6. vCPECust Service: This service consists of a distinct vG VNF per customer, and also includes IP address and VxLAN configuration in the BRG emulator as well as networking tunnel cross-connect configuration in the vG\Mux service.

 In addition to network services, the SDC also allow designers to onboard additional artifacts and create recipes or management actions.
-The vCPE blueprint defines a closed loop automation recipe that consists of a policy to detect packet loss events from the vG Mux VNF and based on a threshold, trigger a restart action for the VM hosting the VNF.
+The vCPE blueprint defines a closed loop automation recipe that consists of a policy to detect packet loss events from the vG\Mux VNF and based on a threshold, trigger a restart action for the VM hosting the VNF.
 Custom workflows were defined as well.
 ONAP comes with default workflows such as Create Service Instance, but requires custom workflows for operations such as BRG network configuration in step 6 above.

 Finally, placement policies were created to ensure that VNFs are placed in the correct cloud/region.
 In this blueprint, two types of VNF placement policies were created.
-First, hardware platform awareness (HPA) parameters such as OVS-DPDK, CPU/NUMA pinning, hugepages and PCIe/SR-IOV pass-through and others are defined for datapath VNFs (vBNG, vG_Mux, and vG) to ensure they are placed on the right hardware.
+First, hardware platform awareness (HPA) parameters such as OVS-DPDK, CPU/NUMA pinning, hugepages and PCIe/SR-IOV pass-through and others are defined for datapath VNFs (vBNG, vG\Mux, and vG) to ensure they are placed on the right hardware.
+HPA uses a policy driven approach with Heat VNF descriptors and a model driven approach with TOSCA VNF descriptors.
+In other words, a Heat VNFD needs to be supplemented with policies while a TOSCA VNFD can describe HP requirements as part of the descriptor.
 Policies such as location and capacity are defined for correct VNF placement as well.